preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 Page Rollup
 ===========================================

-This block can be used for many purposes, for example rollup, Latest News and similar - and for much more, note just for News.
+This block can be used for many purposes, for example rollup, Latest News and similar - and for much more, not just for News.

 Settings
 *********